 7) CRYSTAL FOREST

 The southern part of the park is where you’ll find the largest concentrations of petrified wood.
 There are a few short hiking trails displaying the sparkly gemstone woodlands, but the Crystal Forest loop was our favorite!
 This easy .75-mile paved loop hike winds through fields of petrified logs glimmering with quartz crystals.
 The giant fossilized logs, many fractured into smaller segments, lie scattered throughout this desert landscape.
 Rainbow hues tint much of the quartz that replaced the wood tissue over 200 million years ago.
-One important note is that even though the petrified wood is plentiful on this trail, please stay on the trail and do not take or deface any of the wood.
+One important note is that even though the petrified wood is plentiful on the Crystal Forest trail, please stay on the trail and do not take or deface any of the wood.
 It is against the law!

 8) RAINBOW FOREST MUSEUM AND GIANT LOGS TRAIL